Preparing Data¶

 - Input layer: Raster layer.

-- Assign a specific nodata value to output bands: Provide a desired value here. -9999 will suffice for most cases.
+value to output bands: Provide a desired value here. -9999 will suffice for most cases. - Converted: Output raster.

-This should solve a nodata issue with a raster.
+issue with a raster.
 The Translate tool is to convert a raster to another format, but the user can still make use of the same format.
-This tool is useful to correctly set nodata values when needed.
+This tool is useful to correctly set nodata

-Outlier pixels/values
+Outlier pixels/values¶

 A user must check if the raster data only includes pixel values within the range it should be.
 If there are any pixel values outside the range of accepted values, those pixels need to be removed.
 This can be accomplished using the Reclassify by table tool.